top of page

 How can I help you or get involved?

 There are many ways to help!
-Clicking on links on this WEBPAGE and making purchases is a way to help indirectly.
-Physical volunteering would be welcomed, indicate your interest by EMAILING and if you are able to send a donation through the rescue's AMAZON WISHLIST Or through the CHEWY'S WISHLIST it would be very appreciated.
+Clicking on the affiliate links throughout this website and making purchases assists me with small commission fees paid out quarterly.
+Volunteering would be welcomed, there are remote and in person tasks I need done on a regular basis, indicate your interest by EMAILING and if you are able to send a donation through the rescue's AMAZON WISHLIST Or through the CHEWY'S WISHLIST it would be very appreciated.

 501(c)(3) nonprofit status is approved.
 Donating cash is tax deductible.
 PayPal has already been established for vet visit funds so please consider donating and a receipt will be emailed to you the first week in January.